marceleenuh/marceleenuh/README.md

 ## About me

 Hi!
 I'm a software developer from the Czech Republic.
 My codebases are always a mess (why most of my projects are private).
-I mainly use C++ and specialize in Artificial Intelligence and Machine Learning.
+I mainly use C/C++ and specialize in Artificial Intelligence and Machine Learning.
 Sometimes I play around with higher level languages as well.<br>
 I'm a highschool freshman (15) so I'm very open to learning new stuff.
 I plan on studying Computer Science at NUS when I graduate HS.

 <b>I like the NieR franchise... a lot.</b>